Avatar

 • Oct.
 2023 : Admitted to the University of Tokyo as a PhD student, advised by Dr. Moju ZHAO!

-• July 2023 : One paper has been accepted to CDC 2023!
+• July 2023 : One paper has been accepted by CDC 2023!

 • June 2023 : Graduated from Beihang University with a Master's degree!